NateMietk/FIREDr/README.md

 # MODISr

-This package is not on CRAN yet.
+This package is not on CRAN, yet.
 To install:

 # install.packages("devtools")
 devtools::install_github("NateMietk/MODISr")